XKirby/en/inventory.md

 ## Gear

-Gear are specialised pieces of equipment that provide the user with new Techniques and other significant advantages, both in the field and in combat.
+Gear are specialised pieces of equipment that provide the user with new Gear Techniques and other significant advantages, both in the field and in combat.
 If players request personalised Gear, [*Craft*{: .spirit-color }]({{ "/skills_in_detail#crafts---working-from-scratch" | absolute_url }}) it themselves or (in the case of Basic Gear) begin play with a Tool Technique, they can even design their own!
+No matter the type of Gear, any ammunition they require isn't tracked; if any Gear is represented by a large number of disposable equipment (such as throwing weapons), one piece of Gear is enough to represent an entire supply.

 {: .item-callout .item-left }
 > ![](assets/images/gear/basicgear.png)